CrystalGrowerOrg/cgaspects/README.md

 ## Development Status

-CrystalAspects is currently in Alpha stage.
+CGAspects is currently in Alpha stage.

 ## Authors